-It is important to be prepared advance of your arrival, and get the proper vaccination before going on your trip to Costa Rica.
+It is important to be prepared in advance of your trip to Costa Rica and get the proper vaccination before going on your trip to Costa Rica.

 Some vaccinations are recommended by the CDC that can protect you with different diseases and help you save not only your trip but yourself as well.
 So if you want to protect yourself as much as possible, these are some of the most important vaccinations that you should think about getting if you have not done so already.